-- Are otherwise in business for yourself (including a part-time business).
+- Otherwise have your own business (including a part-time business).

 People who work for themselves go by many different names.
-Most prefer the general terms “independent worker” and “self employed.”
+Most prefer the general terms “independent worker” or “self-employed.”

 A freelancer is someone who provides services to clients with no expectation of ongoing work.
 Many freelancers work with multiple clients at a time.
 Common examples include freelance writers, designers, and photographers.
-With nearly two-thirds of freelancers finding work online checking out remote job sites where you can find this type of work easily should be your first port of call.
+With millions of freelancers finding work online, checking out remote job sites where you can find this type of work easily should be your first port of call.

 Independent contractors provide services under the terms of a written or verbal contract.
 These contracts can be project-based or time-based.

 Some independent contractors work full-time for one company and resemble an employee.
-However, as an independent contractor, they’re responsible for paying their own Social Security and Medicare taxes.
+However, as an independent contractor, they’re responsible for paying their own self-employment taxes (Social Security, Medicare, etc.).

 Common examples include realtors, web developers, and project managers.

-According to the study by Upwork and the Freelancers Union, most full-time freelancers prefer to be self employed because it allows them to have a more flexible lifestyle.
+According to a study by Upwork and the Freelancers Union, most full-time freelancers prefer to be self-employed because it allows them to have a more flexible lifestyle.